njwest/MERN-Docker-ExRates/README.md

-# Aftership Challenge: Three-tier Dockerized MERN Exchange Rate App
+# A Dockerized MERN Exchange Rate App

 A multi-container **Docker** app with a React frontend, a Node/Express/mongoDB (the **MERN** stack).